 - I’d rather graze than engage.

-- That sounds like next week’s pasture.
+- That sounds like a problem for future ewe.

 - I’ve got fleece on and patience off.